Ethics code: 336-CBISH-UTA-2023

 Rights and permissions

-Aims: Stress Inoculation Training (SIT), a cognitive-behaviuoral intervention, has demonstrated efficacy in reducing stress among high-risk professions; however, evidence in Latin America remains limited.
-This study aimed to evaluate the effectiveness of SIT in reducing occupational stress, enhancing resilience, and improving job satisfaction and well-being among operational personnel of the Ambato Fire Department in Ecuador.
+Aims: Stress inoculation training, a cognitive-behavioral intervention, has demonstrated efficacy in stress reduction among high-risk professions; however, evidence in Latin America remains limited.
+This study aimed to evaluate the effectiveness of stress inoculation training in reducing occupational stress, enhancing resilience, and improving job satisfaction and well-being among operational personnel of the Ambato Fire Department in Ecuador.

-Methods: A quasi-experimental pre–post study with a non-equivalent control group was conducted between January and June 2023.
-Sixty firefighters were recruited and allocated to either SIT (n = 30) or control (n = 30).
-The SIT group underwent eight sessions (30 minutes each, twice weekly) including relaxation training, cognitive restructuring, and coping skills rehearsal.
-Stress was assessed with the ILO–WHO Work Stress Scale, resilience with CD-RISC, job satisfaction with JSS, and well-being with OWQ.
-Physiological biomarkers (salivary cortisol, resting heart rate) were also measured.
+Materials & Methods: This quasi-experimental pre-post study with a non-equivalent control group was conducted between January and June 2023.
+Sixty firefighters were recruited and allocated to either the stress inoculation training group (n=30) or the control group (n=30).
+The stress inoculation training group underwent eight sessions (30 minutes each, twice weekly) that included relaxation training, cognitive restructuring, and coping skills rehearsal.
+Stress was assessed using the ILO-WHO Work Stress Scale, resilience was measured with the Connor-Davidson Resilience Scale, job satisfaction was evaluated with the Job Satisfaction Survey, and well-being was assessed with the OWQ.
+Physiological biomarkers (salivary cortisol and resting heart rate) were also measured.

-Results: The SIT group showed a significant reduction in occupational stress scores (109.2 ± 13.5 to 65.7 ± 18.4; p < 0.001), accompanied by decreases in salivary cortisol and resting heart rate.
+Findings: The stress inoculation training group showed a significant reduction in occupational stress scores (from 109.2±13.5 to 65.7±18.4; p<0.001), accompanied by decreases in salivary cortisol and resting heart rate.
 Significant improvements were also observed in resilience, job satisfaction, and occupational well-being.
 The control group exhibited minimal, non-significant changes across all outcomes.

-Conclusion: SIT was effective in reducing occupational stress and improving resilience, job satisfaction, and overall well-being among firefighters in Ecuador.
-These findings underscore SIT’s potential as a preventive and therapeutic strategy for high-risk occupations.
-Nonetheless, larger studies with long-term follow-up are recommended to confirm generalisability and sustainability of the benefits.
+Conclusion: Stress inoculation training is effective in reducing occupational stress and improving resilience, job satisfaction, and overall well-being among firefighters in Ecuador.